 Ready to put some solid effort into turning your resolution into reality?
-Commit to making 2013 your healthiest year yet, and get started on the right track with these tips from FMH Clinical Exercise Specialist Jessica Mathews:
+Commit to making this year your healthiest year yet, and get started on the right track with these tips from FMH Clinical Exercise Specialist Jessica Mathews:

 - See your doctor.
 Especially if you haven’t been active in a long time or haven’t had a checkup recently, this is a key first step.
 Talk to your doctor about your plans and take his or her advice to heart.
 Exercise is a great way to improve your health, but you need to select the right routines for your fitness level.

 - Identify your goals and preferences.
 Setting goals can help motivate you and help you decide what type of exercise to do.
 Remember to select an activity you enjoy – it’ll be easier to stick to your plan if you don’t dread it!

 - Put it on paper.
 A written plan may encourage you to stay on track.
 It can also help you visually see your progress.

 - Find an exercise buddy, class, or group.
 It’s motivating when someone else is depending on you to show up.
 It can also make your exercise more enjoyable by adding a social aspect.

 - Build activity into your daily routine.
 Walk as much and as often as you can.
 Make your office inefficient.
 Place your trash can far away from your desk so you have to get up and walk to it.
 Try converting your work station to a standing desk.
 Stand while you are on the phone.
 Little things can make a big difference.